 TUTORIALS.
 Students are required to complete eight tutorials, including two devoted to a thesis.
-These tutorials will include experiences with basic and applied research, clinical experience, and community health and wellness with the assistance of Exercise Physiology and Nutrition faculty and existing health-related programs at Ohio University.
+These tutorials will include experiences with basic and applied research, clinical experience, and community health and wellness with the assistance of Exercise Physiology, Biomedical Science, and Nutrition faculty and existing health-related programs at Ohio University.
 In addition to the tutorials, the student must complete the Tier I English requirement, all core courses not covered by tutorials, and an appropriate number of approved electives.
-These electives may be completed from a single area of focus to acquire an academic minor or may be the courses necessary to prepare for gradute programs or to sit for the registered dietician exam.
+These electives may be completed from a single area of focus to acquire an academic minor or may be the courses necessary to prepare for graduate programs or to sit for the registered dietitician exam.
 Internships and/or study abroad may be included within the program with special permission from the Director of Studies.
 Honors Tutorial students take a minimum of 15 hours per semester.

 THE HONORS THESIS.
 The honors thesis is a research project reflecting the student’s special interests.
-These projects are conducted under the direct supervision of a faculty member, who generally will be a member of the student’s committee.
+These projects are conducted under the direct supervision of a faculty member, who generally will be the faculty advisor of the student’s committee.
 The thesis acceptance, dependent upon an appropriate mixture of research and analysis, relies upon the judgment of the committee.
-Although an intensive study of the relevant theoretical and research literature is important to the thesis, students are expected to conduct original research of the highest quality and must present the results at a regional or national conference of a professional association and/or submit the results for publication in a peer-reviewed scientific journal to fulfill the thesis requirement.
+Although an intensive study of the relevant theoretical and research literature is important to the thesis, students are expected to conduct original research of the highest quality and must present the results at a local, regional or national conference of a professional association and/or submit the results for publication in a peer-reviewed scientific journal to fulfill the thesis requirement.

 EVALUATION.
 Students throughout the program earn letter grades consistent with the university grading system and are expected to maintain a GPA of 3.5 or higher.
 Students who earn less than a B, or who maintain less than a 3.5 GPA will need to confer with the Director of Studies and/or the Dean of the College.
 In addition to letter grade assessments, tutors complete quarterly course descriptions and evaluations of each student’s work.
 In these assessments both the student’s academic standing and academic attitude are evaluated.